Techno-Hwizrdry/PromptSentinel/README.md

 A Python library and defensive tool designed to detect prompt injection attacks using fine-tuned transformer models.
 PromptSentinel acts as a security middleware to sanitize user inputs before they reach an LLM.

+**NOTE:** For best performance, run this code on a CUDA enabled GPU.
+Otherwise, it will default to running on your CPU.

 ## Prerequisites

 This library requires Python version 3.12.3+.
 To run the demo tool (`main.py`), you will also need to install virtualenv.
 The prerequisites can be installed on a Debian based linux machine, like so: